When I was a kid, someone read me this unexpectedly memorable book.

 In the story, a little girl's grandfather tells her to make the world a more beautiful place.
 The girl grows up and, after traveling all over the world, remembers her grandfather's words.
 She scatters lupine flower seeds across the countryside.
 The next spring, beautiful lupines bloom everywhere.

 Writing this up, I realize it's literally been decades since I had that book read to me.
 I still remember the name of the flower, the image of the woman on her bicycle, scattering the seeds.
 I still remember loving the story and the beautiful pictures.

-*Just googled the book.
+*UPDATE: Just googled the book.
 It's MISS RUMPHIUS by Barbara Cooney.
 Can't believe I've never done that before now.